gadenbuie/mctestanalysis/README.md

 ## Required Software

-You need to download and install the latest version of the following software:
+You need to download and install the latest version of the following software.
+If you already have recent versions of R, RStudio and LaTeX (optional) installed, you can skip ahead to the section on [installing the MCTestAnalysis library](#install-mctestanalysis).

 ### R